Our scientists and management are committed to the pursuit of new medical therapies.

 Scott Thacher, Ph.D.,

-Director, was Vice President of Discovery Research at Parke-Davis and later Senior Vice President of Research and Development at Onyx.
-He led the Onyx team that developed Nexavar®, a treatment for advanced kidney cancer, in collaboration with Bayer AG.
-Dr. Post is currently Vice President of Drug Discovery at BioMarin and was Chief Scientific Officer of LEAD Therapeutics, based in Burlingame, CA, immediately prior.
-Dr. Post received a Ph.D. in biochemistry from the University of Wisconsin and is the author of 55 publications.
+Director, is CSO at Vivace and most recently held the positions of Chief Scientific Officer and Vice President of Drug Discovery at BioMarin.
+He was CSO at LEAD Therapeutics, based in Burlingame, CA, where the PARP inhibitor talazoparib was discovered.
+As Senior Vice President of Research and Development at Onyx, he led the Onyx team that developed Nexavar®, a treatment for advanced kidney cancer, in collaboration with Bayer AG.
+Earlier, Dr. Post was Vice President of Discovery Research at Parke-Davis.
+He received a Ph.D. in biochemistry from the University of Wisconsin and is the author of 55 publications.

 Casey Weaver, M.D.